Gespinoza10/PyBank_Financial_Analysis/README.md

 ## Jupyter Lab

 This project was created in Jupyter Lab.
-I read the `budget_data.CSV` file that is provided in our `Resources` Folder.
+I used `budget_data.CSV` file that is provided in our `Resources` Folder as our Dataset.

 ### Technology Required

-`Python=3.7` was the Language used.
+`Python=3.7`